-Neonatal Hyperbilirubinemia in Preterm Neonates, An Issue of Clinics in Perinatology
+Neonatal Hyperbilirubinemia in Preterm Neonates, An Issue of Clinics in Perinatology, 1st Edition

 By David K. Stevenson, MD and Vinod K. Bhutani, MD, FAAP